Last Updated on

 The metals which clean a cars’ toxic gases include platinum, palladium, and rhodium, which are all highly valuable.

-The metals can be recycled for use in jewellery, dentistry and electronics.
+Once salvaged from the stolen catalytic converter the metals can be recycled for use in jewellery, dentistry and electronics.

 How do thieves steal catalytic converters?